zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 <p align="justify">Tkinker crashes under unknown circumstances.
 This can be resolved by restarting ComfyUI.</p>

+Unsolved Error:

+RuntimeError: main thread is not in main loop

+Tcl_AsyncDelete: async handler deleted by the wrong thread

 ## Open Issues

 Opening and closing of a Turtle Graphics window or start and stop of a Turtle Graphics object is not working as expected.